Active Substance: voriconazole

 - sirolimus (used in transplant patients);

 Caution is also needed when Vfend is taken at the same time as other medicines.
-See the package leaflet for full details.
+For the full list of restrictions, see the package leaflet.

 Why has Vfend been approved?